Krozark/Kraggne/README.md

 Custom views:
 ------------

-     You can esily use your own view insted of CMS.
+     You can easily use your own view insted of CMS.
 But you have to extend Kraggne.views.GenericViewContextMixin to provide Menu/breadcrumb functionement, and add a slug= 'my-page-slug' that is your current page slug (set in the admin)

-     if you use a custom class view that extend Kraggne.views.GenericViewContextMixin (or GenericView/GenericFormView/GenericDetailView/GenericListView) add the slug attr (slug refer to the MenuItem.slug link) to get the correct menuItem in context.
+     if you use a custom class view that extend Kraggne.views.GenericViewContextMixin (or GenericView/GenericFormView/GenericDetailView/GenericListView/GenericListFormView) add the slug attr (slug refer to the MenuItem.slug link) to get the correct menuItem in context.

      If you creat a model and you want to display a list of it (with list(url,app.model)[see MenuItem] or with a view extend GenericListView), you can add it a "paginate_by" attr to your model if you want to paginate it (default = 10) set None to disable pagination. you can use {% pagination %} tag to display the pagination block ({% load Kraggne_tags %}).